 Chinese Multimedia & Film Collections

 The library has been actively acquiring Chinese multimedia and film materials, particularly various types of materials of Chinese film studies, through purchase and donation.
 The collections contain early Chinese cinema, feature films, documentary films, independent films, T.V. series and dramas, avant-garde and experimental cinema and others.
 Besides, the collections cover Peking opera and other schools of Chinese opera, culture and history series, martial arts of various schools, language learning films and videos, LGBT films, video art, and Chinese classic and contemporary music, etc. The multimedia contents are on a variety of formats, ranging from VHS, CD, CD-Rom, VCD, DVD, LaserDisc, to Blue-Ray, and some titles have Digital Betacam or Mini DV Tape copies.
-The total number of Chinese multimedia and film items is about 10,000, of which several thousands of them are still under processing and cataloging.
+The total number of Chinese multimedia and film items is over 10,000, of which many are to be processed and cataloged.

 How to Discover?

 Catalogs, bibliographies, indexes, and other reference works, both print and online, are always useful in starting and pursuing research.
 Examples of reference works of Chinese film studies include：

 - An Annotated Bibliography for Chinese Film Studies 《中国电影硏究书目提要》 by Jim Cheng 程 健, the library director.
 Call Number (unique ID and location number): PN1993.5.C4 C44 2004g

 - Quan guo bao kan dian ying wen zhang mu lu suo yin 《国报刊电影文章目录索引》.
 Call Numbers: Z5784.M9 C517 1983; Z5784.M9 C518 1994; Z5784.M9 C518 1995